Los Angeles, CA

 Training and Certification

-- Certificate in First Aid/CPR for the professional rescuer or equivalent.
-(Be able to attain within 6 months of employment)
+- Certificate in First Aid/CPR for the professional rescuer or equivalent, or ability to attain within 6 months of employment.

 - Common Windows-based programs including word processing, spreadsheets, and databases.